The disturbing case of James Jordan - The Appalachian Trail Murderer

 Away from his family, Jordan could be gentle.
 He was close with another teenager in the complex, and the boy’s mother took him in.
 The woman said that the more time she spent with Jordan, the more she realized how little he had.
 She would cook standard meals for him, and he would tell her he’d never had them.
 She couldn’t understand it until she realized no one else cooked him full meals; he ate ingredients.
 Most heartbreaking, the woman said, the way Jordan would drape his arm across her shoulders and tell her, “I love you, Ma.”
 She would reply, “I love you too, kid.”

 But his home life seethed, and Jordan grew more erratic.
 His hair hung long and shaggy, and he started to paint his nails black.
 He began selling marijuana and took to walking around Winooski at night, saying he wanted to beat someone up, said a friend from the time, who asked to be identified only as Stephen for fear of retaliation.
-One of the last times Stephen hung out with Jordan, they walked with a group through the woods and down to a pond.
+One of the last times Stephen hung out with Jordan, they walked through the woods and down to a pond with a group.
 Jordan walked to the water’s edge and scooped up a frog.
-He put the frog on the ground, and he stomped it dead, Stephen said.
+Stephen said he put the frog on the ground and stomped it dead.
 Then James Jordan took out his switchblade and tore the animal apart.

 He sometimes slept in this baseball field dugout in Winooski after arguing with his mother.
 Finally, neighbors said, Dale Wildes got her son a tent and sent him into the world.